True Meaning of God’s “New Name” in Revelation 3:12

-We think God’s name is Jesus and it will never change.
+Some people think God’s name is Jesus and it will never change.
 Is it really so?
 Is God’s name unchangeable?
 Let’s first look at these two verses, “I, even I, am Jehovah; and beside Me there is no savior” (Isaiah 43:11). “[Jehovah] is My name for ever, and this is My memorial to all generations” (Exodus 3:15).

 The Significance of God Taking Different Names in Different Ages

 So why does God take different names in different ages?
 What’s the significance of God taking different names?
-Let’s read this passage, “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom.
+Let’s read this passage, “‘‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom.
 ‘Jesus’ is Emmanuel, which means the sin offering that is full of love, full of compassion, and which redeems man.
 He did the work of the Age of Grace, and He represents the Age of Grace, and can only represent one part of the work of the management plan.
 That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
-And so, in the current age, all the Israelites, apart from the tribe of Judah, worship Jehovah.
+And so, in the current age, all the Israelites, apart from the Jewish people, worship Jehovah.
 They make sacrifices to Him on the altar and serve Him in the temple wearing priests’ robes.
 What they hope for is the reappearance of Jehovah.
 Only Jesus is the Redeemer of mankind, and He is the sin offering that redeemed mankind from sin.
 Which is to say, the name of Jesus came from the Age of Grace and came into existence because of the work of redemption in the Age of Grace.
 The name of Jesus came into existence to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
 Thus, the name Jesus represents the work of redemption, and denotes the Age of Grace.
 The name Jehovah is a particular name for the people of Israel who lived under the law.
 In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
 ‘Jehovah’ represents the Age of Law, and is the honorific for the God worshiped by the people of Israel.
 ‘Jesus’ represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.
 If man still longs for the arrival of Jesus the Savior during the last days, and still expects Him to arrive in the image He bore in Judea, then the entire six-thousand-year management plan would have stopped in the Age of Redemption, and could not have progressed any further.
 The last days, furthermore, would never arrive, and the age would never be brought to an end.
 This is because Jesus the Savior is only for the redemption and salvation of mankind.
 I took the name of Jesus only for the sake of all the sinners in the Age of Grace, but it is not the name by which I shall bring the whole of mankind to an end” (“The Savior Has Already Returned Upon a ‘White Cloud’”).
 This passage tells us the meaning of God taking a different name in each age.
 God’s name in the Age of Law is Jehovah, which represents the work that God did in the Age of Law, and also represents the disposition He expressed to man during that age, that of majesty, wrath, curse and mercy.
 Jehovah God proclaimed the law and the commandments, allowing people to know what sin is, how to live and worship God on earth.
 Those who adhered to the law and the commandments could be blessed by God, while those who violated the law would be cursed and punished by God.
 Therefore, the Israelites under the law strictly abided by the law, revered the name Jehovah as holy, and had lived under the leadership of Jehovah God for thousands of years.
 By the end of the Age of Law, mankind was in danger of being put to death by the law due to their increasing corruption, failing to keep the law and the commandments, and having no sacrifices to offer to God.
 So, in order to save mankind, God began the Age of Grace, took the name Jesus, and did the work of redemption.
 In other words, the name Jesus represents the work that God did in the Age of Grace, and it also represents His merciful and loving disposition that God expressed in the Age of Grace.
 The Lord Jesus showed the utmost love and compassion, provided man with the way of repentance and was finally crucified to redeem mankind so that they are no longer convicted by the law and have the opportunity to come before God to pray and enjoy His grace and blessings.
 It can be seen that God has a fixed name in each age, but no one name can fully represent Him.
 Therefore, in each stage of new work, God will take a particular name, one that possesses temporal significance, to represent His work and disposition in that age.
 Moreover, it can be seen that God is always new and never old, and when God does the work of the new age, He will no longer use the old name.
 Only when we accept God’s name of the new age can we gain the Holy Spirit’s work and gain God’s approval.